MicrosoftDocs/learn/learn-pr/wwl-data-ai/execute-existing-ssis-packages-azure-data-factory/includes/1-introduction.md

 - Log into the Azure portal
 - Explain and create resource groups
-- Describe Azure Data Factory and it's core components
+- Describe Azure Data Factory and its core components
 - Ingest data into Azure Data Factory using the Copy Activity